hadesxiong/hadesxiong/README.md

 -->

 ### About Me
-- 🐻 I'm Nero Feng，a slashie whose working direction is  software development.
+- 🐻 I'm Nero Feng, a slashie whose working direction is  software development.
 - 💼 I'm currently working in banking company as a product manager.

 ### Doing...